BlocklandsMC/Issues/.github/ISSUE_TEMPLATE/bug-report.md

  - Platform: [either Java or Bedrock]
  - Username [if relevant]
  - Gamemode [Oneblock, Earth, or both]
+ - Are there any errors in chat [e.g. "No permission"]

 **Additional context**
 Add any other context about the problem here.